GENERAL INFORMATION: 503-823-4000

 A. If the application is for a permit is to connect a commercial or industrial occupancy it must also include:

 1. A description of the business, a plat of the property, plans and specifications for any special installations;

 2. A description of the character and quantity of waters and wastes to be discharged through the connection;

 4. Any further information required by the BES Chief Engineer.

 B. If the application is for a permit to connect properties outside the City limits, connection approval will be at the sole discretion of the BES Chief Engineer.
 No connection from property outside the City limits or within a neighboring jurisdiction will be permitted which, in the opinion of the BES Chief Engineer, may overload or otherwise compromise any component of the City sewer, storm sewer or drainage system.
 Connection of properties outside the City’s boundaries is subject to the requirements and limitations of the City’s adopted urban services policy.

 1. Application for a permit to connect must be made in writing by the owner or other person having a recorded equitable interest in the property for which the connection is desired.
 Before a permit can be issued, all fees and special charges must be paid and any permits that may be required for street or highway opening and use must be obtained.

 2. Any person connecting a property outside the City limits to the City sewer, storm sewer or drainage system must enter into a maintenance agreement as may be required by the Director.

-3. Flows from outside the City limits may be required to meet the standards in the stormwater management Manual or the Sewer Drainage Facilities Design Manual, as determined by the BES Chief Engineer based on the needs of the City sewer, storm sewer and drainage system.
+3. Flows from outside the City limits may be required to meet the standards in the Source Control Manual, the Stormwater Management Manual or the Sewer Drainage Facilities Design Manual, as determined by the BES Chief Engineer based on the needs of the City sewer, storm sewer and drainage system.